-- VS1 diamonds are affordable.
-Compared to VVS1 or VVS2 diamonds, which are considered to be higher quality in terms of clarity, VS1 diamonds are typically more affordable.
+- These diamonds are affordable.
+Compared to VVS1 or VVS2 diamonds, which are considered to be higher quality in terms of clarity, these diamonds are typically more affordable.
 This means that they can provide a high level of quality and value at a lower price point.

-- VS1 diamonds are durable.
+- These diamonds are durable.
 Inclusions and blemishes in diamonds can act as points of weakness, making the diamond more susceptible to chipping or breaking.
-Because VS1 diamonds have relatively few inclusions, they are generally more durable and less likely to be damaged than lower quality diamonds.
+Because these diamonds have relatively few inclusions, they are generally more durable and less likely to be damaged than lower quality diamonds.

-- VS1 diamonds are aesthetically pleasing.
+- Diamonds of this quality are aesthetically pleasing.
 Because they have a high level of clarity, VS1 diamonds have a clean, pure appearance that is highly desirable to many people.
 This makes them pleasing to the eye and can enhance the overall beauty of a piece of jewelry.